library(tidyverse)

 In an actual join, matches will be indicated with dots.
 The number of dots = the number of matches = the number of rows in the output.

-The simplest type of join is the inner join.
+inner_joinThe simplest type of join is the inner join.
 An inner join matches pairs of observations whenever their keys are equal.
-We use by
+We use by to tell dplyr which variable is the key.

 outer_join